pietroruzzante/pietroruzzante/README.md

 ## Projects

-Here are some of the projects I have worked on independently:

 ### 1. **[Focus Line App](https://github.com/pietroruzzante/focus-line-app)**
    - **Description**: A Flutter-based web application that uses a convolutional neural network to detect stress through facial analysis and suggests the optimal time for the user to take a break.